foliovision/fv-wordpress-flowplayer/readme.txt

 = 1.2.17 =
 * bugfix for wp-content paths
 * fix for some warnings
+* bugfix for popups and splash image at the end

 = 1.2.16 =
 * Flowplayer shortcodes and placeholders removed from feed